Higher Chern classes in Iwasawa theory: Results on Ext-groups

 that is a consequence of Lemma \ref{lem:dumbfinite} gives rise to a long exact sequence of Ext-groups.
 By induction on $d$, the only nonzero terms of that sequence form a short exact sequence

 and the result follows. \end{proof}

 For more general $\Omega$-modules, we can for instance prove the following.

 \begin{supproposition} Suppose that $\mc{G} \cong \Gamma \times \Delta$, where $\Delta$ is abelian of order prime to $p$.
 Let $M$ be a small $\Omega$-module.
-Then $(M/M_{\fin})^{\iota}$ and $\alpha(M)$ have the same class in the Grothendieck group of the quotient category of the category of small right $\Omega$-modules by the category of finite modules.
+Then $(M/M_{\fin})^{\iota}$ and $\alpha(M)$ have the same class in the quotient of the Grothendieck group of the category of small right $\Omega$-modules by the image of the Grothendieck group of the category of finite right $\Omega$-modules.
 In particular, as $\La$-modules, their $r$th localized Chern classes agree. \end{supproposition}

 \begin{proof} By taking $\Delta$-eigenspaces of $M$ (passing to a coefficient ring containing $|\Delta|$th roots of unity), we can reduce to the case that $\Delta$ is trivial.
 It then suffices by Lemmas \ref{lem:groth} and \ref{lem:smallseq} to show the first statement for $M = \La/P$, where $P$ is a height $r$ prime.
 Let $\iota \colon \La \to \La$ be the involution determined by inversion of group elements.
 We can compute $\alpha(M) = \rE^r_{\La}(M) = \mathrm{Ext}^r_{\La}(M,\La)$ by an injective resolution of $\La$ by $\La$-modules.
 Every group in the resulting complex of homomorphism groups will be killed by $\iota(P)$, so $\alpha(M)$ will be annihilated by $\iota(P)$.
 Clearly, $\iota(P)$ is the only codimension $r$ prime possibly in the support of $\rE^r_{\La}(M)$, and it is in the support since $\alpha(\alpha(M)) \cong M/M_{\fin}$ by Corollary \ref{EEconseq}(c). \end{proof}